helrond/clbsj.org/_event_series/black-august.md

     description: >-
       A Haitian-American immigrant who grew up Catholic and converted to Islam, Sherly is a seasoned grassroots activist who builds capacity at local, national and international levels.
-She is the co-chair of the boards of Proyecto Faro and the Truth Telling Project, a member of the Fellowship of Reconciliation National Committee, UN Representative for the International Fellowship of Reconciliation, and a member of the Community of Living Traditions and the Muslim Peace Fellowship.
-She has volunteered with CLBSJ’s library team and the Muslim Peace Collection.
+She is a member of the Fellowship of Reconciliation National Committee and UN Representative for the International Fellowship of Reconciliation.
+She is also a member of the Community of Living Traditions, and has served on the boards of the Truth Telling Project and Proyecto Faro.
+She has also volunteered with CLBSJ’s library team on the Muslim Peace Collection.
   - name: Warren Cooper
     description: >-
       A jazz musician and artistic entrepreneur from Philadelphia, Warren is the